YaelAbbo/PickUs/README.md

 → Confirm the Expo dev server is running on port `8081`.
 Nginx uses `host.docker.internal:8081` to reach the host machine — this is pre-configured via the `extra_hosts` entry in `docker-compose.yml` and works on Docker Desktop (Mac/Windows) and Linux.

 **pgAdmin is blank or returns 502**
-→ Wait a few seconds after `docker compose up` for pgAdmin to fully initialize, then refresh.
+→ Wait a few seconds after `npm run dev` for pgAdmin to fully initialize, then refresh.

 **Changes to `.env` not picked up**
-→ Restart the stack: `docker compose down && docker compose up --build`.
+→ Restart the stack: `npm run down && npm run dev:build`.

+**Want a clean slate (wipe the database)**
+→ Run `npm run down:volumes` — this removes all Docker volumes including the database data.